Ljubljana

 Transport:

-The city has excellent rail links with major European cities such as Vienna, Budapest, Munich and Venice. http://www.slo-zeleznice.si is a useful rail website, with an English version.
+The city has excellent rail links with major European cities such as Vienna, Budapest, Munich, and Zagreb, to name a few. http://www.slo-zeleznice.si is a useful rail website, with an English version.
+A good rail link between Venice and Ljubljana however is not currently available.